kirame09/sparkpost-api-documentation/services/webhooks.md

 ### Delete a Webhook [DELETE]

 Delete a webhook from the system by specifying its id in the URI path.
-The system will stop pushing data to the target URL after the batches currently queued to be delivered are drained.
+<div class="alert alert-info">The system will stop pushing data to the target URL after the batches currently queued to be delivered are drained.</div>

 + Parameters
   + id (required, uuid, `12affc24-f183-11e3-9234-3c15c2c818c2`) ...
 UUID identifying a webhook